ricardodeazambuja/arxiv-highlighter/README.md

 1. Test it using other browsers, operating systems, etc... because I only tested on Chrome-Linux and Safari-iOS.
 2. Solve the problems with the touch interface when zooming in/out.
 3. Improve the code because it's a terrible mess!
-4. ~~Currently, although the server doesn't need the information, the URL is sending it.
-I need to find a way to keep the info only for the client...~~: Solved by replacing the `?` by `#` in the URL ([thanks to stackoverflow](https://stackoverflow.com/a/68170088)).